NBISweden/workshop-reproducible-research/docs/tutorial_intro.md

 ### Using Docker to run the course

-Alternatively, you could use Docker to run the course in a Docker container.
+Alternatively, you can use Docker to run the course in a Docker container.
-First, cd into a directory on your computer (or create one) where it makes sense to download the course directory.
+First, open the Windows 10 PowerShell and `cd` into a directory on your computer (or create one) where it makes sense to download the course directory.
 Install Docker by following the instructions in the [Docker tutorial](docker.md#windows).
 Then run:

 ```bash
 cd c:/my_dir